tianchengzhe/EllipTrack_docs/docs/tutorial.rst

 Objective: Perform Segmentation.

 *  Navigate MATLAB to the main folder of EllipTrack.
-Open *mainfile.m* in MATLAB Editor.
+Open *mainfile.m* in the MATLAB Editor.
 *  Execute Line 1-14 (up to Segmentation).
 Procedure: Select these lines, right click the mouse, and select "Evaluate Selection".

    This process will take 30-60 min. *segmentation.mat* and other optional outputs will be generated in their respective folders.